wiggitywhitney/mcp-commit-story/README.md

     yearly: true
 ```

-- Environment variables can override some settings.
+- No frequency block; only auto_summarize controls auto-generation.

 ---

 ## Commit Processing
-- Commits that only modify journal files are skipped (no journal entry generated)
+- Commits that only modify journal files are skipped (no journal entry generated).
-- For mixed commits (code + journal files), only code changes are analyzed for the journal entry
+- For mixed commits (code + journal files), only code changes are analyzed for the journal entry; journal files are excluded from diff/stat analysis.
+- This recursion prevention logic is always-on and not configurable.

 ---